mvulpe29/spring-demo/delete.md

 Are soft deletes a good idea?
 ===

 ---

-> I will not try to be "politically correct about it".
-If you are advocating soft-delete then you need to go for a brain checkup.
->

-<div style="text-align: right"><a href="https://stackoverflow.com/users/262376/rjha94">rjha94</a></div>

----

 # Problems

 - unique constrains
-- in time database will
 - custom delete implementation (spring data rest)
 - extra ```where deleted=false``` on entities list & associations list
 - soft deletes are not GDPR-compliant